ONSdigital/blaise-instrument-data-tool/README.md

 # Blaise Instrument Data Tool

-A tool to make it easier to load data into a Blaise questionnaire instrument deployed into our Cloud based environment.
+A Windows Forms UI based tool to make it easier to load data into a Blaise questionnaire instrument deployed into our cloud based environment.

 ## Setup